phamelink/katacoda-scenarios/secure-server-tutorial/step2.md

 Okay so now that you understand what a reverse proxy is, let's use one!

-Before we begin, I need to mention Nginx is already installed here.
+Before we begin, it is important to mention Nginx is already installed here.
 If you want to try doing this on your own linux server, all you need to do is run these 2 commands:

 ```bash
 sudo apt update && sudo apt install nginx